 Tuba.
 Yes I Said Tuba

-a few shorts steps way, we find a genleman in traditional Mexican garb, with a 5 gallon plasic jug an interesting piece of crockery.
+A few shorts steps way, we find a genleman in traditional Mexican garb, with a 5 gallon plasic jug an interesting piece of crockery.
 He pours some half from each container and we experience a traditional fermented coconut, probiotic drink.
 Ok. you only live once.
-We really liked it, hey Mikey !!
-He even added some cut up tuba on the Maleconapple and walnuts on top.
+We really liked it, Hey Mikey !!
+He even added some cut up apple and walnuts on top.
 However, we would have never walked up and asked him for a drink without the tour.
 This is when we learnsomething interesting .
 All the vendors in the downtown tourist area are licensed and inspected by the city government.

 Tamales and Requeson